 app, we have to deal with simple key-value storage.
 For each design

-use its pluralized lowercase name entities
+use its pluralized lowercase name entities as the

 corresponding table name.